imbcmdth/remoover/README.md

 **BITSTREAM** - The stream of data produced by a CODEC.

 **CODEC** - A tool to make media smaller using magic.

+## What's with the name?

+The main problem that these files have is that they lack the MOOV box or atom.
+This means the MP4 is basically unusable as-is.
+What this tool does is attempt to recover the MOOV by parsing the audio and video data directly.

+In the end, that the tool is doing is create a MOOV for a file that has none or that has a bad MOOV.
+Therefore, it "re-MOOVs" the file.

 ## License
 ```